 --One of the GalSec astronauts is played by Glyn Jones, who wrote the season two story 'The Space Museum'.

---Because Tom Baker broke his collar bone making of this story, stuntman Terry Walsh donned a Tom wig and doubled for him in scenes where the Doctor is required to move or engage in physical action.
+--Because Tom Baker broke his collar bone making this story, stuntman Terry Walsh donned a Tom wig and doubled for him in scenes where the Doctor is required to move or engage in physical action.

 Harry: "Doctor!
 I thought you were dead."